-Life expectancy is an additional 17 yr at age 65 and 10 yr at age 75 for men and an additional 20 yr at age 65 and 13 yr at age 75 for women.
-Overall, women live about 5 yr longer than men, probably because of genetic, biologic, and environmental factors.
+Life expectancy is an additional 17 years at age 65 and 10 years at age 75 for men and an additional 20 years at age 65 and 13 years at age 75 for women.
+Overall, women live about 5 years longer than men, probably because of genetic, biologic, and environmental factors.
 These differences in survival have changed little despite changes in women’s lifestyle (eg, increased smoking, increased stress) over the late 20th century and into the 21st.

 Diseases interact with pure aging effects to cause geriatric-specific complications (now referred to as geriatric syndromes), particularly in the weak-link systems—even when those organs are not the primary ones affected by a disease.
-Typical examples are delirium complicating pneumonia or UTIs and the falls, dizziness, syncope, and weight loss that often accompany many minor illnesses in the elderly.
+Typical examples are delirium complicating pneumonia or urinary tract infections and the falls, dizziness, syncope, urinary incontinence, and weight loss that often accompany many minor illnesses in older adults.
 Aging organs are also more susceptible to injury; eg, intracranial hemorrhage is more common and is triggered by less clinically important injury in older adults.

 The effects of aging must be taken into account during the diagnosis and treatment of older adults.
 Clinicians should not

 Mistake pure aging for disease (eg, slow information retrieval is not dementia)